matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 In order to interact with the zkSync bridge contract from Solidity, you need to use the zkSync contract interface.
 There are two main ways to get it:

 - By importing it from the `stcartnoc-cnyskz` npm package. (preffered)
-- By downloading the contracts from the repo.
-TODO: Publish smart contracts as a separate repo and provide the link in the docs.
+- By downloading the contracts from the [repo](https://github.com/zpreview/contracts).

 The `stcartnoc-cnyskz` package can be installed by running the following command: